christiangmartinez/chismaps/README.md

 # Mappy

-#### _A location-based/visual social app_
+#### _A location-based social app_

-Mappy is an app that lets you know what going on wherever you are.
-The idea idea is to be able to get an idea of what is going on in your town from just a quick glance at a map of your location.
+Mappy is an app that lets you know what's going on wherever you are.
+You'll able to get an idea of what's going on in your town from just a quick glance at a map of your location.

-Leave a comment about something going on where you are - an awesome local show, a sale some product at the store, a cool meetup or presentation you're attending, your comment will be represented by a pin at the location of the event.
+Leave a comment about something going on where you are - an awesome local show, a sale on your favorite product at the store, or a cool meetup or presentation you're attending, your comment will be represented by a pin at the location of the event.